Service Fees and Labor Rates at Farms and Greenhouses

 Service Requests and Billing

-For the spring/summer field season, requests for crop land, greenhouse bench space, and animals or other services must be submitted to facility superintendents by April 15th.
-Requests must be submitted using the Crop Land Use Form, Horticultural Facilities Space Request Form, Animal Request Form, or Special Projects Request Form as appropriate.
-All of these forms are housed on the Maine Agricultural and Forest Experiment Station’s web page (umaine.edu/mafes/home/resources-for-staff/).
+For the spring/summer field season, requests for crop land, greenhouse bench space, and animals or other services must be submitted to facility superintendents by April 15.
+Requests must be submitted using the Crop Services Request Form, Horticultural Facilities Space Request Form, Animal Request Form, or Special Projects Request Form as appropriate.
+These forms can be accessed in the college’s Library of Policies, Procedures, and Useful Information.
 Please note that all projects require submission of a request form including projects with preexisting contracts that are exempted from service fees and projects that do not require service from facility staff.
 This information is required because superintendents are required to account for use of all units at their facilities each year.

 For activities in final planning stages or waiting on final funding decisions, project directors must still submit service requests by April 15th and provide updated information when available.